openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

 - svr_server.json  - not used !!!
     default json definition of the secure virtual resources (svr)
     - just works
-    - not onboarded
+    - not on-boarded
     - not tested, not used yet.
 - oic_svr_db_server_mvjustworks.dat
     - copy from iotivity-1.3.1\resource\csdk\security\provisioning
     - security: just works
-    - used in CTT testing (e.g. it can onboard the device!), and CTT can talk to the device.
+    - used in CTT testing (e.g. it can on-board the device!), and CTT can talk to the device.
 - PICS.json
     - pics for CTT testing
     - security: just works.